sjbylo/aba/README.md

 1. Helps configure OpenShift with your NTP servers and many more.

 For the very impatient:

-  - Clone or download this git repository (https://github.com/sjbylo/aba.git) onto a workstation with an internet connection (RHEL 8/9 or Fedora) and run `./aba -h` or `./aba`.
+  - Clone/download this git repository (https://github.com/sjbylo/aba.git) onto a workstation with an internet connection (RHEL 8/9 or Fedora).
-  - You will be guided through the process of downloading what's needed and transferring that to your internal (air-gapped) RHEL 9 bastion.
+  - Run `./aba -h` or `./aba` and Aba will guide you through the process.

 ## Installing OpenShift in a Disconnected Network